 Get Infinite Scalability

 Backendless is the only no-code/low-code platform that comes infinitely scalable out of the box.
-When you’re ready to take scaling your app seriously, talk to us.
+When you’re ready to build for scale, talk to us.

-[vc_row][vc_column][vc_single_image image="20768" img_size="800x515" alignment="center"][vc_column_text]Join us most Wednesdays for Office Hours with Backendless Founder and CEO Mark Piller.
+[vc_row][vc_column][vc_single_image image="20768" img_size="800x515" alignment="center"][vc_column_text]Join us for Office Hours with Backendless Founder and CEO Mark Piller.
 Office Hours begins with a demo and short presentation showcasing a feature or use case of the Backendless Platform.
 Afterwards, Mark will answer all of your technical questions about Backendless, often with a live demo.
-Each one-hour Office…
+Each one-hour Office Hours webinar…

 [vc_row][vc_column][vc_column_text] The Backendless Cloud Enterprise Plan provides enterprise-level security features at an affordable price.
 Session Manager lets you dig into user access to your application.
 Session Manager is a valuable security feature that lets you see when any user accessed your application and easily log the user out.
 This provides a layer of protection from…